-Home-based care leaders, like everyone else, are hoping for a brighter 2021.
-Although the election is behind us, the future political landscape is not 100% clear.
+Home-based care leaders, like everyone else, are hoping for a brighter future.
+Although the 2020 election is behind us, the future political landscape is not 100% clear.

 What is clear is that the major issue affecting home health agencies, like most businesses in America, is the coronavirus pandemic.
 Business leaders in home health are hungry for economic relief and for insight into legislative and regulatory changes expected in the coming months.

 Without having a crystal ball, Relias and its partner, the National Association for Home Care and Hospice (NAHC), shared perspectives on what might happen in December with the current House and Senate and in 2021 and beyond as new legislators and government leaders take office.
 In a recent Relias webinar, Election Impacts on Home Health Care and Hospice, William A. Dombi, NAHC President, shared his thoughts on the issues and actions drawing attention in the coming months.

 Starting with the pandemic, Dombi cited recent survey data indicating that 82.4% of respondents are dealing with revenue declines, with the median falling between 15% and 20% revenue reductions.

 As a plus, home care leaders and providers have shown versatility and depth by adjusting to add care for COVID-19 patients into their business.
 With home-based care naturally keeping patients more isolated than hospitals or skilled nursing facilities, it has become a popular option for quarantine to avoid spreading the coronavirus.

 The survey indicated that 62.7% of home-based care providers are serving actively infected COVID-19 patients.